-With one gold medal already in her keeping at this meet, 19-year-old Patterson was eager to finish on a high with victory in the Women’s S8 50m Freestyle final.
-A silver medallist in the same event at the Rio 2016 Paralympic Games, the Caboolture teen went one better tonight, hitting the wall in 30.14 to score the Australian Swim Team’s 24th gold medal of the Games.
+With one gold medal already in her keeping at this meet, 19-year-old Patterson was eager to finish on a high with victory in the women’s 50m freestyle S8 final.
+A silver medallist in the same event at the Rio 2016 Paralympic Games, the Caboolture teen went one better tonight, hitting the wall in 30.14 to score the Australian swim team’s 24th gold medal of the 2018 Commonwealth Games.

 “Oh my god, I’m over the moon,” Patterson said.
 “This week has just been really special, and to be able to come out here tonight and represent my country, in front of my country, has been an absolutely incredible experience and something you only dream of.

-As the fastest qualifier in this morning’s heat (31.41), Patterson again set the pace tonight, taking just 25 metres to establish a convincing lead.
-Surging again with in the second half of the shootout, the dual Paralympic champion left the eventual silver and bronze medallists, Canadian duo Morgan Bird (32.03) and Abigail Tripp (32.49), in her wake.
+As the fastest qualifier in this morning’s heat (31.41), Patterson again set the pace tonight (11 April), taking just half a lap to establish a convincing lead.
+The dual Paralympic champion left the eventual silver and bronze medallists, Canadian duo Morgan Bird (32.03) and Abigail Tripp (32.49), in her wake.

 “This morning, it was a good swim.
 I knew that I just had to post a good time to make it through to the final, which is what I did, and I knew that tonight, I had to give it everything I’ve got and try and work those fast-twitch fibres, which is definitely pretty hard in a 50m sprint, something I’m not normally used to,” Patterson said.

-Meanwhile, it was a podium sweep for Australia in the Men’s S9 100m Backstroke, with three-time Paralympic champion Hall touching first with countrymen Tim Hodge and Logan Powell in silver and bronze either side of him.
+Meanwhile, it was a podium sweep for Australia in the men’s 100m backstroke S9, with three-time Paralympic champion Hall touching first, and countrymen Timothy Hodge and Logan Powell in silver and bronze either side of him.